Tools and Platforms

 Special Interest Group members

-- Céline Barthonnat, Publishing Officer Episciences, Centre pour la Communication Scientifique Directe (CCSD, CNRS/Inria/INRAE), coordinator of Medici Network
+- Céline Barthonnat, Publishing Officer Episciences, Centre pour la Communication Scientifique Directe (CCSD, CNRS/Inria/INRAE), coordinator of Medici Network, France, coordinator of the Special Interest Group

-- Arnaud Gingold, FAIR Data officer, OPERAS – CO-OPERAS
+- Arnaud Gingold, FAIR Data officer, OPERAS – CO-OPERAS, coordinator of the Special Interest Group

 - Bernard Pochet, Publisher, Lecturer and Librarian, Liège University, Belgium